SooryaGeorge7/Paint-In-Cafe/README.md

 #### Full Testing
-I did full testing of all the links, buttons and on a number of browsers and i have displayed the results of each of them below:
+I did full testing of all the links, buttons, the form on a number of browsers and i have displayed the results of each of them below:

+&check;- Works correctly.

 |                 | Microsoft Edge | Google Chrome | Mozilla firefox | Safari |
 | :---:           | :---| :--- | :--- | :---|